Hire in Slovakia

 - Flexible working hours/work from home

-Employers with >49 employees have to provide employees with recreational vouchers that can be used for payment of vacation costs in Slovakia.
-This will be available to employees who have worked at least 2 years continuously for an employer. (up to 55% of eligible costs, capped at EUR 275/year)
+Employers with more than 49 employees must provide employees with recreational vouchers that can be used for payment of vacation costs in Slovakia.
+This will be available to employees who have worked at least two years continuously for an employer.
+It covers up to 55% of eligible costs and is capped at EUR 275 per year.

 Visas and Foreign Workers

-Slovakia does not have any numerical limitations (quotas) either on short-term (for a maximum of 90 days) or on long-term visas.
-Foreign nationals (non-EU citizens) who wish to work in Slovakia can be employed only with a work permit (generally limited to two years) and temporary stay permit for work purposes (the Act on the Residence of Foreigners).
+Slovakia does not have any numerical limitations (quotas) either on short-term visas (which are for a maximum of 90 days) or on long-term visas.
+Foreign nationals (non-EU citizens) who wish to work in Slovakia can only be employed with a work permit (generally limited to two years) or a temporary stay permit for work purposes (the Act on the Residence of Foreigners).

-An employment permit for a foreign worker is issued by the Office of Labour, Social Affairs and Family.
-If an employer would like to hire a foreign worker, the employer is obliged to report the job vacancy at least 20 working days (if the employee will be performing seasonal work or has been granted temporary residence, 10 working days are sufficient) prior to filing an application for an employment permit.
+An employment permit for a foreign worker is issued by the Office of Labor, Social Affairs and Family.
+If an employer would like to hire a foreign worker, the employer must report the job vacancy at least 20 working days.
+If the employee will be performing seasonal work or has been granted temporary residence, 10 working days are sufficient.
+This reporting of the vacancy must happen prior to filing an application for an employment permit.

 Public Holidays in 2022

 |1.||Day of the Establishment of the Slovak Republic||1st January|